 Domestic violence for me started at the age of 13.
-I was in middle school & there was a guy I liked and I thought he liked me as well so we begin to date.
-One particular day after school he convinced me to go to his house & with some reluctance I did because I wanted him to like me.
-On that day my life changed, I was raped at the age of 13 & later on down the line I became pregnant as a result, the baby was aborted.
+I was in middle school & there was a guy I liked, and I thought he liked me as well, so we begin to date.
+One particular day after school, he convinced me to go to his house & with some reluctance because I wanted him to like me.
+On that day, my life changed.
+I was raped at the age of 13 & later on down the line, and I became pregnant.
+As a result, the baby was aborted.

-When I was first married, I was 21 & the gentleman that I married, I dated for 3 years.
-I was 18 & he was in his early 20’s, he was older & he had pretty much control over me.
-So I was okay with that & in the beginning he would start off with little verbal abuse ‘you do what I say’ ‘Tell me where you are going’ ‘I will give you this pager when I page you, you better go to a phone booth & call me back’ I was basically allowed to hangout with only my mom & my sister.
+When I was first married, I was 21 & the gentleman I married; I dated for 3 years.
+I was 18 & he was in his early 20’s.
+He was older & had pretty much control over me.
+So I was okay with that & in the beginning, he would start with little verbal abuse ‘you do what I say’ ‘Tell me where you are going’ ‘I will give you this pager when I page you, you better go to a phone booth & call me back’ I was basically allowed to hang out with only my mom & my sister.
 I had to cut off my friends.

-As time went on the verbal abuse started to become physical abuse if I didn’t do what he says.
-One day, I sat in the bed & I begged him to kill me because I would rather be dead than to live this way.
+As time went on, the verbal abuse started to become physical abuse if I didn’t do what he says.
+One day, I sat in bed & I begged him to kill me because I would rather be dead than to live this way.
 Along with me being a victim, my only sister Linda was a victim as well.
-The odd thing is she & I, as close as we were we never discussed our abusive relationships.
+As close as we were, the odd thing is she & I never discussed our abusive relationships.

 My sister’s husband later shot her in the head 3 times, crushed her skull & stabbed her 27 times.
 She died.

-My daughter was in the 5th grade & she had started to be bullied by a little boy at school & one day she was physically assaulted by him in the classroom.
+My daughter was in the 5th grade & she had started to be bullied by a little boy at school & one day, he physically assaulted her in the classroom.

 From that day forward, I decided that I needed healing & the only way that I would heal is through helping others & that’s how I began to share my story.
-My healing comes through people saying “You have helped me out, Thank you so much, I never thought I could get out” – Lisa Council, domestic abuse survivor.
+My healing comes through people saying, “You have helped me out, Thank you so much, I never thought I could get out” – Lisa Council, domestic violence survivor.